geoter/Bootcamp-Swift-Fundamentals/README.md

 ## Exercises

-Complete the exercise in Swift Playground or an online IDE like [swiftfiddle](https://swiftfiddle.com).
+Complete the exercises in Swift Playground or an online IDE like [swiftfiddle](https://swiftfiddle.com).

 1. [Exercises](https://github.com/geoter/Swift-Fundamentals/blob/main/exercises/)